 The Social Security Administration is responsible for determining eligibility and handling enrollment for Medicare.
 U.S. citizens who are 65 or older, or who have a disability or end stage renal disease and meet certain conditions, are eligible for Medicare.
 If you are already getting Social Security checks, enrollment into Medicare is automatic.
-If you are not getting Social Security checks, you have to enroll in Medicare and pay the Medicare Part B premium.
+If you are not getting Social Security checks, you have to enroll in Medicare.
 Social Security handles the enrollment process for Medicare.
 To apply for Medicare, you can call Social Security or visit your local Social Security office.